0xsysenter/0xsysenter.github.io/_posts/2021-01-02-ios-apps-reverse-engineering-introduction.markdown

 - Any linux distro installed on your host or in a VM (I recommend Debian-based distros if you want to install software via aptitude)

-- ideviceinstaller: A tool to install iOS apps (.ipa files) on your device from your computer.
+- `ideviceinstaller`: A tool to install iOS apps (.ipa files) on your device from your computer.
 It can be installed with the following command:

-`sudo apt install ideviceinstaller`
+`sudo apt install libimobiledevice* ideviceinstaller`

-- [Optional, but highly recommended] iProxy: SSH to your device via USB cable without the need for wifi.
+- `iProxy`: SSH to your device via USB cable without the need for wifi.
 You can install it with the following command:

-`sudo apt install libusbmuxd-tools`
+`sudo apt install usbmuxd libusbmuxd-tools`

 - Your reverse engineering tool of choice (e.g. IDA, Binary Ninja, Hopper, Ghidra, radare2, etc.):